 Well done if you are the new Ambassador for your school's Classlist site!
-If you are wondering about what the new GDPR (data protection) legislation means for your PTA using Classlist, click here.
+If you are wondering about what the 2018 GDPR (data protection) legislation means for your PTA using Classlist, click here.

 I've registered my school: now what?